Deaths in 2020

 Of Idaho adults have Diabetes (2019)

-In 2019 diabetes was the seventh leading cause of death in Idaho, causing 2.9% of all deaths.
+In 2020 diabetes was the eighth leading cause of death in Idaho, causing 3% of all deaths.

-An estimated 137,000 Idaho adults, or 10.3 percent of the adult population, live with diabetes.
+In 2019, an estimated 137,000 Idaho adults, or 10.3 percent of the adult population, lived with diabetes.
 Additionally, the CDC estimates that 466,000 Idaho adults, or 35 percent of the adult population, live with pre-diabetes that puts them at increased risk of developing diabetes.
 Nine out of 10 individuals with prediabetes do not know that they have it.
 Improperly managed diabetes often leads to costly and serious complications, sometimes resulting in death.

 According to the CDC, direct medical costs of diagnosed diabetes in Idaho are more than $343 million, annually.
 These costs come in the form of medications, healthcare provider appointments, and medical devices and supplies.
 If diabetes is not properly managed, the costs may occur as a result of non-traumatic amputations, neuropathy, cardiovascular disease, and hospital visits to address dangerous hypoglycemia events.